Home Majors Teacher Education

-Teacher Education Degree
+Teacher Education

 Students study teaching methods tailored to specific grade levels such as early childhood, elementary, middle school, or secondary education, along with age-appropriate pedagogy.
 Graduates typically pursue careers as classroom teachers at their specialized level, instructional coaches, and curriculum specialists.
 This major provides the specific licensure pathway required to teach at a particular grade band in public schools.

-What Teacher Education Graduates Do
+What Teacher Education graduates do

 Your degree prepares you for the demanding, hands-on reality of education.
 As an elementary or secondary teacher, your day isn’t just about the lesson plan; it’s about managing a classroom of 25+ unique personalities, adapting your teaching on the fly, and communicating with parents after hours.
 Many graduates spend years in the classroom before advancing to roles like instructional coach, department head, or school administrator.